 Include fixed costs for LVCs and VLVCs in chapter 6

+LVCs - VLVCs

 (T&T and India – merged text)

-Noting that the terms of reference in decision XXXVII/6 require the Panel to take into account the special needs of LVC and VLVC countries, and that the Panel has welcomed proposals from parties for the supplementary report, Trinidad and Tobago and India request that the Panelreview the funding brackets and allocations for LVC and VLVC countries for Stage II of their KIPs, and provide in that review a cost estimate of the additional resources required to address the fixed-cost activities it has identified, including policy development, customs enforcement, and technician training and certification, together with the training burden, and including the aggregate cost and the number of parties affected by the illustrative levelling of the two lowest brackets.
+[[[Noting that the terms of reference in decision XXXVII/6 require the Panel to take into account the special needs of LVC and VLVC countries, and that the Panel has welcomed proposals from parties for the supplementary report, Trinidad and Tobago and India request that the Panel][To]] [provide a high-end scenario for a possible increase to the funding estimate in the resource allocation tables in chapter 3] [review the funding brackets and allocations] for LVC and VLVC countries for Stage II of their KIPs, [in consultation with the MLF secretariat][and provide in that review a cost estimate of the additional resources required to address the fixed-cost activities it has identified, including policy development, customs enforcement, and technician training and certification, together with the training burden, and including the aggregate cost and the number of parties affected by the illustrative levelling of the two lowest brackets]].

 (India)

 To provide a preliminary assessment of the technical and cost trends associated with meeting the post-2035 compliance targets for both Group 1 and Group 2 Article 5 parties.
 This assessment should explore pathways to maximize the long-term cost-effectiveness and environmental impact of the Fund’s interventions, considering the market readiness of safe, low-GWP technologies, and identifying sustained capacity-building needs in the servicing sector.